cloudflare/cloudflare-docs/content/dns/additional-options/dns-zone-defaults.md

 2. Go to **Manage Account** > **Configurations** > **DNS Settings**.
 3. For **DNS zone defaults**, select **Configure defaults**.

-The values you select for the listed settings will be automatically applied to new zones as you add them to the respective Cloudflare account.
+The values you select for the listed settings will be automatically applied to new zones as you add them to your Cloudflare account.

 ## Available settings